AIGA/NY Chapter Board of Directors

 Josh Smith is a designer, writer and creative director.
-His work has been recognized with acclaim for over a decade and is part of the permanent collection in the National Design archives Smithsonian Cooper-Hewitt.
+His work has been recognized with acclaim for over a decade and is part of the permanent collection in the national design archives.
+He writes and lectures on design and is featured widely in local and national press about his work and perspectives on design.
 Originally from Canada, he worked in environment design at Gottschalk & Ash, before moving to New York to work in branding and a wide array of web, environment and communication design.
-He was a creative director at the Brooklyn studio Hyperakt from 2010-2013, expanding their portfolio to include branding, environment and digital products for multinational organizations.
-In 2014 he joined Collins, a brand agency, where he leads a wide variety of communication design and branding projects for cultural institutions and large corporations.
+He was a creative director at the design studio, Hyperakt in Brooklyn, expanding the profile of work to include branding, environment and digital products for large, multinational organizations.
+In 2014 he began a role at the brand agency, Collins where he leads a wide variety of communication design and branding projects for cultural institutions and large corporations.
 Some of his clients have included: Google, The United Nations, the International Olympic Committee, Coca Cola, MTV, Target, Unicef, The Bill & Melinda Gates Foundation, NBC and Sesame Street.

 Paula Scher began her graphic design career as a record cover art director at both Atlantic and CBS Records in the 1970s and in 1991 she joined Pentagram as a partner.
 She has developed identity and branding systems, promotional materials, environmental graphics, packaging and publication designs for a wide range of clients, drawing from what Tom Wolfe has called the “big closet” of art and design history, classic and pop iconography, literature, music and film to create images that speak to contemporary audiences with emotional impact and appeal.